-The 305 Express is equipped with four batteries and two battery select switches.
-The batteries are grouped into two banks, each bank consisting of two batteries wired in parallel.
+The 290 Chesapeake is equipped with three batteries and two battery select switches.
+Bank#1 consists of two batteries wired in parallel.
+Bank#2 consists of a single battery.
 One battery select switch is designated for each engine, and the accessories operate from the same switch as the starboard engine.
-See "Battery Wiring With Select Switches" on page 8-37 for a battery wiring diagram.
+See "Battery Wiring with Select Switches" on page 8-37 for a battery wiring diagram.